jmassre/route-planner-app/README.md

 # route-planner-iOS

-Ever had multiple stops to hit to and wondered what the most efficient order may be?
+Ever had multiple stops to hit and wondered what the most efficient order may be?
 That's why I've created a mobile route planner - just enter your stops and it'll tell you the quickest order.